Types of Irrigation

-The soils that closely surround a plant to keep it moist, this type of irrigation is used and is appropriate for row crops and trees where each dripper supplies water and crops reaches adequate water which is planted in lines along the pipes.
-Depending on the type of soil emitters it can be set up to drip water on different rates.
+The soils that closely surround a plant to keep it moist, this type of irrigation is used and is appropriate for row crops and trees where each dripper supplies water and crops reach adequate water which is planted in lines along the pipes.
+Depending on the type of soil emitters it can be set up to drip water at different rates.

 Advantages of Drip Irrigation: